shin5ok/multi-container-for-cloud-run/README.md

 make all
 ```

-4. Clean up your project when you end up
+4. Clean up
+Make sure remove your project when your test end up.